sdsdkkk/sdsdkkk.github.io/README.md

 sdsdkkk.github.io
 =================

-A GitHub page, still don't know exactly what should I use it for.
+A GitHub page, seems like it will work as a blog on programming and computer stuff.